Carswell History, Family Crest & Coats of Arms

-Carswell Settlers in the United States in the 17th Century
+Carswell Settlers in United States in the 17th Century

-- John Carswell settled in Barbados in 1680 with his wife and servants
+- John Carswell, who settled in Barbados in 1680 with his wife and servants

-Carswell Settlers in the United States in the 18th Century
+Carswell Settlers in United States in the 18th Century

 - Robert Carswell in St. Christopher in 1716